 State Aid to the Physically Handicapped.
-Through its Bureau of Vocational Rehabilitation, the State of California provides financial assistance to students who have physical disabilities.
+Through its Department Rehabilitation, the State of California provides vocational rehabilitation and financial assistance to students who have physical disabilities.
 This assistance may include an additional amount to help cover living costs.
 Students who may be entitled to this assistance should apply to the State Bureau of Vocational Rehabilitation.